LRombaut/hiking_oracle/README.md

 | m5    | 918.9 | 20.35 | 2.9   | 4.05 | 11.7  | 0.12   |

 While including weeks since the last hike does incur a slight penalty, the posterior shows that this effect may well be positive and with more data might be better resolved, so I decided to keep it in the model.
 There seems to be a reliably negative effect of an early start time.
 Hike distance for regular hikes does not significantly improve prediction, plus there is already an indicator for 'heavy hikes' in the model so it seems redundant to estimate this effect.

-The predictors improve model fit and comparing prior and posterior suggests the data do support the Sunday effect and a positive effect of a longer gap between hikes, though the posterior is still consistent with very minor or zero effect sizes as well as larger effect sizes.